-* Current upgrade efforts include structural updates, including replacement of the dorsal longeron -- the B-1's spine, in effect -- and new, stronger lower wing skins.
+* With retirements and losses, a total of 62 B-1s remain in service.
+Current upgrade efforts include structural updates, including replacement of the dorsal longeron -- the B-1's spine, in effect -- and new, stronger lower wing skins.
 Avionics updates include modernizations to the AN/APQ-164 radar under the "Radar Modernization Improvement Program (RMIP)"; replacement of the onboard diagnostics computer; and replacement of the inertial navigation system.
 A new "multiple ejector rack (MER)" for the 225-kilogram JDAM has been developed as well, allowing the B-1B to carry 48 JDAMs; it was previously limited to 15.
 There is also work towards carriage of the 112-kilogram (250-pound) "Small Diameter Bomb", a lightweight GPS-guided glide bomb; the Bone will be able to carry up to 144 such munitions.

 The Air Force is now performing an upgrade, run by Boeing, on the B-1B fleet to install a "Integrated Battle Station", which includes: